danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

         # Return the processed DataFrame
         return df_tmp2

 We'll also want to plot **Candlestick Charts** of pricing data and to do that, you'll need to have the **plotly** package installed.
-We'll use the plotly.io module for handling the output which we will set to render to the Jupyter notebook by default.
-For more on Candlestick Charts, refer to this link: [Candlestick Chart Definition and Basics Explained](https://www.investopedia.com/terms/c/candlestick.asp).
-Let's define a function called *plot_pricing_candlestick* which takes a daily pricing dataframe, Ticker name and period type as input parameters.
+We'll use the *plotly.io* module for handling the output which we will set to render to the Jupyter notebook by default.
+For more information on Candlestick Charts, refer to this link: [Candlestick Chart Definition and Basics Explained](https://www.investopedia.com/terms/c/candlestick.asp).
+Let's define a function called *plot_pricing_candlestick* which takes a daily pricing dataframe, Ticker symbol value and period type as input parameters.

      import plotly as pltly
      import plotly.io as pio